 Self-Drilling Screw Manufacturing Process

-The term “TEK screw” originates from an original trademarked brand of self-drilling screws manufactured in Australia.
-Over time, similar to how the brand name Kleenex has been used informally as a genericized trademark for facial tissue, TEK screws became a well-known name for any screw with a self-drilling tip, especially within the building and construction industry.
+The term “Tek screw” originates from an original trademarked brand of self-drilling screws manufactured in Australia.
+Over time, similar to how the brand name Kleenex has been used informally as a genericized trademark for facial tissue, Tek screws became a well-known name for any screw with a self-drilling tip, especially within the building and construction industry.

-One of the primary reasons TEK screw size matters is structural integrity.
+One of the primary reasons Tek screw size matters is structural integrity.
 A screw that is too short may not fully penetrate the base material, compromising the load-bearing capability of the joint.
 Conversely, a screw that is too long may punch through the other side or become loose over time due to inadequate thread engagement.

 For instance, attaching a steel roofing sheet to a metal purlin requires a screw that can penetrate both the sheet and the purlin, while still allowing for several threads to grip the base material.
-If the screw is undersized in either length or diameter, it can result in:

 In structural applications, these failures can be catastrophic.

-In terms of size, the following components that would influence the size and in turn, the performance of the TEK screw are:
+In terms of size, the following components that would influence the size and in turn, the performance of the Tek screw are:

-TEK screw sizes are typically identified by:
+Tek screws sizes are typically identified by:

 Gauge refers to the outer diameter of the screw shank (measured in inches).
-Common TEK screw gauges include:
+Common Tek screw gauges include:

 The higher the number, the thicker the screw.

-Screw length is measured from the tip of the drill point to the bottom of the head on Hex headed screws, and to the top of the head for flat headed screws such as Truss head screws or CounterSunK (CSK) screws.
-Typical TEK screw lengths range from:
+Screw length is measured from the tip of the drill point to the bottom of the head on Hex headed screws, and to the top of the head for flat headed screws, such as Truss head screws or CounterSunK (CSK) screws.
+Typical Tek screw lengths range from:

 According to Australian AS3566.1 standards, self-drilling screws intended for drilling and tapping into layered or unlayered steel with a minimum total thickness of 0.9 mm are classified into three types: ASD, BSD, and CSD.